Coherence Attacks and Countermeasures in Interposer-Based Systems: Evaluation

+\textit{Passive reading}: This threat is prevented by rerouting broadcast messages as they enter the CMC-2 located at the interposer/MC boundary.
+Broadcast messages from the directories are converted into negative acknowledgments back to the requester for chiplets that do not have permissions to the message's memory region.

+\textit{Masquerading}: Every CMC-1 is programmed with the range of ID's expected in each coherence message's requester ID field.
+For example, in Fig.~\ref{fig:System_Architecture}, the CMC-1 in router 72 can expect requestor IDs in the range of 0 to 7 and will reject any message with an ID outside of this range, as discussed in Sec.~\ref{sec:malpack}.
+In this event, the CMC will throw a security check exception and halt execution.

+\textit{Modification}: This is detected by comparing a message type, such as GETX/GETS, with the access permissions in the APU table.
+If a message seeks to access memory outside of its allowed address space, a security check exception is thrown.

+\textit{Diversion}: This threat is detected by checking the destination ID and the message type.
+Only specific message types can have other cores as the destination ID.
+This, along with the memory region permissions in the APU table, allows us to detect any malicious diversion of messages.
+A security check exception is thrown if a threat is detected.

-\textbf{Software Threats:} Our design generally prevents unauthorized accesses to memory regions due to privilege escalation or exploitation using the same mechanics described above for hardware threats.
-Since coherence messages are generated by hardware, a solely software-driven attack cannot engage in masquerading, modification, or diversion threats through packet manipulation without malicious hardware intervention.
+Our design generally prevents unauthorized accesses to memory regions due to privilege escalation or exploitation using mechanics described above for hardware threats.
+Importantly, since coherence messages are generated by hardware, a solely software-driven attack cannot engage in masquerading, modification, or diversion threats through packet manipulation without malicious hardware intervention.